 Remuneration Policy for Key Management Personnel

-The remuneration framework and policy is designed to support the implementation of the CICT Group’s strategy and deliver sustainable Unitholder value.
-The principles governing the Manager’s key management personnel remuneration policy are as follows:
+The remuneration framework and policy are designed to support the implementation of the CICT Group’s business strategy and deliver sustainable returns to Unitholders.
+The principles governing the remuneration policies of the Manager’s key management personnel are as follows:

 > Focus on generating rental income and enhancing asset value over time so as to maximise returns from investments and ultimately the distributions and total returns to Unitholders